 - Student Activity Fee: All students are charged a Student Activity Fee for the Fall and Spring semesters.
 The revenue from the Student Activity Fee is managed by the Seminarian Community Council.
 This fee is non-refundable should the student leave studies for any reason. - Technology Fee: All students are charged a Technology Fee for the Fall and Spring semesters that is used solely for services that Lancaster Seminary provides for students, including student computing and technology equipment, software, networks, site assistance and troubleshooting, and the support staff necessary for these functions to operate effectively.
-The fee may be pro-rated should the student leave studies for any reason. - Graduation Fee: A graduation fee is charged to all students in the last semester of study whether or not the prospective graduate participates in the commencement ceremony.
+The fee may be pro-rated should the student leave studies for any reason. - Course Evaluation Override Fee: Students are required to complete Course Evaluations each term for their enrolled courses; failure to do so may result in a course evaluation override.
+There will be a course evaluation override fee charge for each course evaluation override where an evaluation is not completed. - Graduation Fee: A graduation fee is charged to all students in the last semester of study whether or not the prospective graduate participates in the commencement ceremony.
 This fee underwrites, but does not cover all expenses incurred by the Seminary for commencement and the graduation process. - Course fees may be charged for certain courses as announced and/or when Course Packets are required. - Cross-Cultural Seminar Fee: The cost of the Cross-Cultural seminar is included in the cost of the flat fee for MDiv students.
 Students who pay on a per-credit basis will be charged a Cross-Cultural Seminar Fee set by the Board of Trustees to be charged to the student's account Beginning with the first Fall Semester and continuing for the next two semesters of study, one-third of the fee is charged to the student account of M. Div. students registered for 6 or more credits in a semester. - M. Div. students registered for fewer than 6 credits in a semester may elect to be billed and pay the Cross-Cultural Seminar Fee in the first five (5) semesters of study.
-See the Business Office to make this arrangement. - The fee will remain the same for the duration of the 3 or 5 billings and payments. - The fee should be considered as educational expenses on the FAFSA and the Lancaster Seminary Financial Aid Application Form.
+See the Business Office to make this arrangement.